fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 .. py:data:: solver_thickness_lbound
     :type: float

-    [:math:`m`] The smallest value that the protection thickness can be.
+    [:math:`m`] The smallest protection thickness.
 This is used to solve the maximum steel temperature at :py:data:`solver_temperature_goal`.

 .. py:data:: solver_thickness_ubound
     :type: float

-    [:math:`m`] The greatest value that the protection thickness can be.
+    [:math:`m`] The greatest protection thickness.
 This is used to solve the maximum steel temperature at :py:data:`solver_temperature_goal`.

 .. py:data:: solver_tol
     :type: float